gretchenmanco/100-days-of-code/log.md

 _A little bit later on the 13th_:  This is really cool how this system works!
 AS a Collaborator on a project, however, there could be the chace to really mess up the program.  _TRUST is going to be vitally important among Collaborators._    This may be the lesson for yesterday and today's work in GitHub.

+_And even a little later still_:  I joined GitHub in 2014.
+3 years to the date I really begin using this amazing set of tools.  _Why did I ever delay!????!!_  So glad to be here.

 Other Activity: